-Learn how to prevent child drowning. *Just a few years ago the American Academy of Pediatrics (AAP) recommended that parents wait until their children were four years old or older, to learn how to swim but on March 15th, 2019 the AAP released updated water safety guidelines.
-Thanks to new evidence, the APP’s NEW recommendation now states that children should start swimming lessons as early as one-year-old to help reduce a child’s risk of drowning.
+Learn how to prevent child drowning with these tips from a certified swim instructor.
+Just a few years ago, the American Academy of Pediatrics (AAP) recommended that parents wait until their children were four years old or older to learn how to swim but on March 15th, 2019 the AAP released updated water safety guidelines.
+Thanks to new evidence, the APP’s new recommendations now state that children should start swimming lessons as early as one-year-old to help reduce the risk of drowning.

-Whether it’s a local beach, neighbor’s pool or you’re headed out on a family vacation, chances are you’ll find yourself and your little ones around water.
+Whether it’s a local beach, a neighbor’s pool, or you’re headed out on a family vacation, chances are you’ll find yourself and your little ones around water this summer.
 Most people look at water activities as a way to beat the heat and tire the kids out, but some forget the immense responsibility that comes with all the fun.

 Drowning is the leading cause of unintentional death for children ages 1 to 4 years old.
-Most of which occur in swimming pools.
-For children between 5 and 14 years old, drowning is the second leading cause of death and is more likely to take place in natural bodies of water — oceans, rivers or lakes.
+Most of these drownings occur in swimming pools.
+For children between 5 and 14 years old, drowning is the second leading cause of death and is more likely to take place in natural bodies of water—oceans, rivers or lakes.

 Drowning rarely looks like what we’ve seen in movies; the respiratory system makes it nearly impossible to scream for help.

 “[It] is silent and only takes seconds.” says Baldwin.

 “There is no such thing as being ‘water safe.’
 Supervision by someone who knows CPR/First Aid is the only way to prevent drowning.
 Never think that you have time to walk away from your child when you are around water—this includes the bathtub.
 If you were not there to witness exactly what happened, then you may not know how to help most efficiently.”

 Baldwin shares these scary examples on FINstatsic Swim’s Facebook page: